Nietzsche: The Wanderer and His Shadow

 Students who wish to take another course while taking this program may negotiate a 12-credit option in consultation with program faculty.

-aesthetics, literature, philosophy, the arts and humanities.
+This offering will prepare you for careers and advanced study in: aesthetics, literature, philosophy, the arts and humanities.

 - No Required Online Learning - No access to web tools required.
 Any web tools provided are optional.